dotnetcore/CAP/docs/content/user-guide/en/transport/rabbitmq.md

 RabbitMQ can be used in CAP as a message transporter.

+!!! warning "Notes"
+    When using RabbitMQ, the consumer integrated with the CAP application will automatically create a persistent queue after it is started for the first time.
+Subsequent messages will be normally transmitted to the queue and consumed.
+    However, if you have never started the consumer, the queue will not be created.
+In this case, if you publish messages first, RabbitMQ Exchange will discard the messages received directly until the consumer is started and the queue is created.

 ## Configuration

 To use RabbitMQ transporter, you need to install the following package from NuGet: